 There’s lots to look forward to as we celebrate 150 years of supporting Nottingham’s voluntary sector!
 From special events and key dates to training sessions you won’t want to miss, there’s plenty going on.
 Check out our special 150th celebration calendar to see what’s coming up, save the dates, and grab your spot at the events that interest you!

-View the calendar here (it will open as a pdf).
+View upcoming events in our calendar here (it will open as a pdf).